Design history · Movements

 1930

 Mondrian's mature canvases — black gridlines on white, with occasional red, blue and yellow rectangles — are the movement's paintings.
-The 1930 *Composition* in Zürich's Kunsthaus is the most-reproduced single example.
-Mondrian called the method *Nieuwe Beelding* (Neoplasticism): painting reduced to its irreducible elements.
+This 1930 canvas in Zürich's Kunsthaus is among the most-recognised examples.
+Mondrian called the method *Nieuwe Beelding* (Neoplasticism): painting reduced to its irreducible elements — straight line, right angle, primary colour.

 Red and Blue Chair (Gerrit Rietveld)